networknt/light-eventuate-example/account-management/README.md

-## steps to start event-store and microservice
+# Steps to start event-store and microservice

 1. Go to light-eventuate-4j root folder: